getsentry/apple-system-symbols-upload/README.md

 # Apple system symbols upload scripts

 These scripts are meant to extract and upload to `gs://sentryio-system-symbols-0` Apple system symbols for `iOS`, `tvOS` and `macOS`.
 Simulators are also supported and simulators listed on https://github.com/actions/virtual-environments/blob/main/images/macos/macos-12-Readme.md#installed-simulators are supported.
+The repositories of IPSW archives we use might not be completely up-to-date, and so there could still be missing symbols in the future.
+At the moment, we have to upload symbols for AppleTV 4K (2nd gen) manually.
+We keep track of the manual uploads in [Notion](https://www.notion.so/sentry/HOWTO-Upload-Symbols-to-GCS-fe66167e4d124a38a79ccfaf531b0e9e).

 A GitHub action will run every 4 hours to check for new versions of supported OSes.